Skip to Main Navigation | Skip to Content

 All crimes occurring on campus should be reported to the Department of Public Safety (DPS) at 306 Broad or by calling 911 or 543-4123.
 Crimes occurring off campus should be reported to the appropriate jurisdiction.
 Crimes occurring off campus, but within the city limits of Warrensburg should be reported to the Warrensburg Police Department, located at 102 S. Holden, or by calling 747-9134.
 Crimes occurring in Johnson County should be reported to the Johnson County Sheriff’s Department at 135 W. Market, or by calling 747-5511.
-Victims may wish to allow DPS, student affairs, or the counseling center to assist them in notifying the proper jurisdictional authorities.
+Victims may wish to allow DPS, Office of Student Experience and Engagement, or the counseling center to assist them in notifying the proper jurisdictional authorities.

 The victim should get medical attention as soon as possible by calling 911, contacting the university health center (543-4770), or the hospital (747-2500).
 Western Missouri Medical Center is located east of campus on Burkarth Road.
 Physical evidence of the assault may also be collected by medical personnel.